Hippogriff

 It was invented at the beginning of the 16th century by Ludovico Ariosto in his Orlando Furioso.
 Within the poem, the hippogriff is a steed born of a mare and a griffin—something considered impossible.
 It is extremely fast and is presented as being able to fly around the world and to the Moon.
 It is ridden by magicians and the wandering knight Ruggiero, who, from the creature's back, frees the beautiful Angelica.
 Astolfo also borrows the hippogriff from Bradamante to go search for Roland's wits.

-Sometimes depicted on coats of arms, the hippogriff became a subject of visual art in the 19th century, when it was often drawn by Gustave Doré.
+The hippogriff became a subject of visual art in the 19th century, when it was often drawn by Gustave Doré.